-It is the basis of the diversity of species and any type of organism.
+It is the basis of the diversity of species and any organism.

-They are changes in the genetic sequence and are a major cause of diversity among organisms.
-These changes occur at many different levels, and can have very different consequences.
+They are changes in the genetic sequence and are a significant cause of diversity among organisms.
+These changes occur at many different levels and can have very other consequences.

 For mutations to affect the descendants of an organism, they must:

 - Occur in cells that produce the next generation.

 Ultimately, the interaction between inherited mutations and environmental pressures generates diversity among species.

 Although several molecular changes exist, the word “mutation” typically refers to a change that affects nucleic acids.
 In cellular organisms, these nucleic acids are the building blocks of DNA, and in viruses, they are the building blocks of DNA or RNA.

 One way of thinking about DNA and RNA is that they are substances that carry the long-term memory of the information required for the reproduction of an organism.
 This article focuses on mutations in DNA, although we must bear in mind that RNA is subject to essentially the same mutation forces.

 If the mutations occur in non-germ cells, these changes can be classified as somatic mutations.
 The word somatic comes from the Greek word soma which means “body,” and somatic mutations only affect the body of the present organism.